What is magnetic tape storage?

 Data bits -- magnetic states representing on and off -- are recorded to a particulate medium bonded to a substrate of Mylar plastic.
 Improvements in track-following technology and giant magnetoresistive read/write heads increased the number of tracks that can be recorded on a tape.

-The industry has largely moved from oxides as a recording material to barium ferrite, which is capable of delivering high recording data density because of its support for perpendicular magnetic recording.
-Barium ferrite is used in both enterprise tape from Oracle and IBM and Ultrium format tape from the LTO Consortium.
+The industry has largely moved from oxides as a recording material to barium ferrite, which can deliver high recording data density because of its support for perpendicular magnetic recording.
+Barium ferrite is used in both enterprise tape from Oracle and IBM as well as Linear Tape-Open Ultrium format tape from the LTO Consortium.

 Magnetic tape storage pros and cons

 With data volumes on the rise, magnetic tape is a strong option for high-capacity, long-term backup storage and archiving at a cost comparatively cheaper than disk.